mennthor/script_collection/Readme.md

 # script_collection

-Collection of entrypoint scripts.
+Collection of python scripts.

-Make available by `pip install -e .` and the entrypoints defined in `setup.py` should be available in the path.
+Install using `pip install -e .`.

+Entrypoints defined in `setup.py` are available if the Python package binary folder is on the path (check `python -m site` where it is).

+## Examples and tests

+In the `examples` folder there are some very non-exhaustive examples...

+There should be unit tests for some of the stuff in here, but there isn't...